-FS 2010 Eldad Davidov (davidov@soziologie.uzh.ch) Assistant: Vanita Matta (matta@soziologie.uzh.ch)
+Eldad Davidov (davidov@soziologie.uzh.ch) Assistant: Vanita Matta (matta@soziologie.uzh.ch)

-Rational Choice (or rational action) theory (RCT) strives to explain the behavior of social systems by explaining the behavior of the actors in the system.
-Hence, it describes the motivations, preferences, restrictions on behavior and behavior itself of individuals as well as groups or organizations in society.
+Decision making is part of our daily life.
+Therefore, as sociologists and social scientists it is important to understand how people make decisions.
+Decision making theories in general, and Rational Choice (or rational action) theories (RCT) in particular describe the motivations, preferences, restrictions on behavior and behavior itself of individuals as well as groups or organizations in society.
 Rational choice theorists are divided in the literature into advocates of different versions of rational choice.
-Such versions are for example the narrow one used by many neoclassical economists, in which only objective constraints are taken into account in a utility maximization process.
-Another is the wide version, in which there are no limitations on the constraints and the preferences, which can be taken into account in a model, or the bounded version suggested by Herbert Simon, in which there is no maximization process at all in a decision making but rather satisficing.
-Publications dealing with the different versions of rational choice and its empirical testing or criticizing rational action will be discussed during the seminar.
+Such versions are, for example, the narrow one used by many neoclassical economists, in which only objective constraints are taken into account.
+Another is the wide version, in which there are no limitations on the constraints and the preferences, which can be taken into account in a model, or the bounded version suggested by Herbert Simon, which takes the limited capacities of human beings into account.
+Publications dealing with the different versions of rational choice and its empirical testing or criticizing them will be discussed during the seminar.